Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Sensor Design and Detection Strategies

-\textbf{Detection Algorithm.} Since the non-CSR regions of the scene lack circular polarization and appear identical in both cameras, it enables the use of simple computer vision techniques (\eg image subtraction) to detect iMarkers with high contrast, as detailed in \cite{agha2022unclonable} and shown below.
-As shown in Algorithm~\ref{alg_double_subtract}, the iMarker detection procedure requires \enquote{\textit{spatial subtraction}} of the synchronized frames captured by each camera.
+\textbf{Detection Algorithm.} Since the non-CSR regions of the scene lack circular polarization and appear identical in both cameras, simple frame subtraction can detect iMarkers with high contrast, as shown in Algorithm~\ref{alg_double_subtract}.
+Accordingly, the iMarker detection procedure requires \enquote{\textit{spatial subtraction}} of the synchronized frames captured by each camera.
 Having \(\mathbf{F}_{C_1}\) and \(\mathbf{F}_{C_2}\) as the synchronized frame sets captured by calibrated cameras $C_1$ and $C_2$, each frame \(f_1 \in \mathbf{F}_{C_1}\) finds its corresponding synchronized frame \(f_2 \in \mathbf{F}_{C_2}\).
-The next stage is aligning $f_2$ based on $f_1$ using the alignment parameters $h$ (captured during calibration), where $h$ is the homography matrix generated through matching \ac{ORB} features.
+The next stage is to align $f_2$ with respect to $f_1$ using the alignment parameters $h$ (captured during calibration), where $h$ is the homography matrix computed from matching \ac{ORB} features.
 Subtracting the \enquote{aligned} $f_2$ from the \enquote{original} $f_1$ frame results in the final binary image $f_p$ containing the input images' dissimilar parts.
 Since the \ac{CSR} region of iMarkers is visible in one frame and blocked in the other, only the patterns created by \acp{CSR} are expected to remain in $f_p$.
 Then, a thresholding process with a value of $\theta$, followed by post-processing, is applied to $f_p$ to generate a binary frame that enhances the iMarker patterns' visibility.
-The final processed frame contains potential iMarkers \(m \in \mathbf{M}\), where \(\mathbf{M}\) is the set of iMarkers found in $f_1$ and $f_2$ at time $t$.
+The final processed frame contains potential iMarkers \(\mathbf{M}\) at time $t$.